GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 ---
 # Facets & Clustering
 ### Facets
-The first feature we will explore is Facets.
-This is a useful feature of OpenRefine and can help you:
+Faceting is a useful feature of OpenRefine and can help you:
 - get an overview of the data in a project
 - get counts of data in specific columns
 - help you identify missing, misspelled or inconsistent data.